Nimbo > Knowledgebase > Miscellaneous > SEO tips

 Nimbo offers an inbuilt automated SEO adviser for Business plans and above which runs daily tests and provides actionable reports on many of the above points, and more.
 Find it under the SEO section of the Apps menu.

-For the more web-savvy, it's well worth looking into tools such as Google's search console, and Bing's webmaster tools, where you can get right into the nitty gritty of how your site is being listed, see what search terms people are actually finding you with, and more.
+For the more web-savvy, it's well worth looking into tools such as Google's search console (see our dedicated help article for connecting it to your website), and Bing's webmaster tools, where you can get right into the nitty gritty of how your site is being listed, see what search terms people are actually finding you with, and more.

 If all of this seems a bit much, there are many professionals around who specialise in SEO, who can offer one-off tune-ups or ongoing monitoring.
 Just pop over to your favourite search engine and search for Search Engine Optimisation.